imsohy/imsohy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently on leave of absence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make a game with Unity5 and C#, starting with a visual novel.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on unity game programming.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with game audio / VSTI plugin programming (I really wanna try it!)
-- 💬 Ask me about ...
+- 💬⛔ Don't ask me I'm an idiot sandwich
-- 📫 How to reach me: ...
+- 📫 How to reach me: (Email)legacytachyon@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I do hiphop.
+I'm in three university clubs.
 -->